Salilw1999/iesg-whitelabel-grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 The CloudWatch plugin enables you to monitor and troubleshoot applications across multiple regional accounts.
 Using cross-account observability, you can seamlessly search, visualize and analyze metrics and logs without worrying about account boundaries.

-To use this feature, configure in the [AWS console under CloudWatch Settings](https://aws.amazon.com/blogs/aws/new-amazon-cloudwatch-cross-account-observability/), a monitoring and source account, and then add the necessary IAM permissions as described above.
+To use this feature, configure in the [AWS console under CloudWatch Settings](https://aws.amazon.com/blogs/aws/new-amazon-cloudwatch-cross-account-observability/), a monitoring and source account, and then add the necessary IESG permissions as described above.

 ## CloudWatch Logs data protection

 CloudWatch Logs can safeguard data by using log group data protection policies.
 If you have data protection enabled for a log group, then any sensitive data that matches the data identifiers you've selected will be masked.
-In order to view masked data you will need to have the `logs:Unmask` IAM permission enabled.
+In order to view masked data you will need to have the `logs:Unmask` IESG permission enabled.
 See the AWS documentation on how to [help protect sensitive log data with masking](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/mask-sensitive-log-data.html) to learn more about this.